sarajahedazad/Newton-Solver/README.md

 *Outputs:*
 **root**: the solution for the expression F, based on the initial guess of x0.

-`Error`: if no root can be found after maximum number of iterations , an error will be raised.
+`Error`: if no root is found after maximum number of iterations, an error will be raised.

 ---